 It’s very common for users to experience long-term depressive symptoms at this stage of treatment.
 Don’t be afraid to reach out to friends or family members for support as you experience these symptoms.
 You’re not alone.

 Cravings and depression will persist but lessen over time.
 It’s generally encouraged that you work with your prescribing physician to develop ways to alleviate lingering withdrawal symptoms as time goes on.

 Subutex withdrawal is a complex and delicate medical procedure that requires the help of an experienced and qualified doctor.
-Professional Subutex detox can help patients get clean in a safe, sterile, compassionate and supportive environment.
-Patients who endeavor to detox from Subutex on their own very often wind up succumbing to withdrawal symptoms or, even worse, turning back to their original opioid habit.
-Recovery Unplugged offers onsite medical detox.
+Professional Subutex detox can help you get clean in a safe, sterile, compassionate and supportive environment.
+Trying to detox from Subutex on your own very often leads to relapse, ongoing Subutex abuse and more withdrawal.
+It can also cause you to turn back to your original opioid habit.
+Recovery Unplugged offers onsite medical detox and further Subutex addiction treatment.
 Our doctors and nurses are fully committed to helping you get through this ordeal.

 We offer medical detox at our locations in Lake Worth, FL; Austin, TX; and Nashville, TN, and work with most major insurance providers to help make the process as affordable as possible.
 You will be monitored by a team of doctors and nurses who are trained to relieve your symptoms and intervene in the event of a medical emergency.
 Call Recovery Unplugged today at 1 (855) 384-5794 to start fighting back against Subutex withdrawal.